digipolisantwerpdocumentation/snippets/digitalvault/V2.0/example_dotnetcore/README.md

 ## Prerequisites

 - .NET Core 3.1 SDK or Docker to build and run the application.
-- OAuth client-id en client-secret key of an application which has a contract with the Digital Vault 2.0 API in ACC.
+- OAuth client-id and client-secret key of an application which has a contract with the Digital Vault 2.0 API in ACC.

 ## Start example